-Infectious agent of Murray Valley encephalitis
+Infectious agent of Murray Valley encephalitis virus

 MVE virus was first isolated from patients who died from encephalitis in the Murray Valley in Victoria and South Australia in 1951.
 It was previously included as one of the causative agents in the disease called ‘Australian encephalitis’, which also included disease caused by Kunjin virus, another flavivirus.
 These viruses are now accepted as causing two separate diseases: MVE and West Nile/Kunjin.
 Since 2010, Kunjin has been known as West Nile/Kunjin virus.

-Identification of Murray Valley encephalitis
+Identification of Murray Valley encephalitis virus

-A diagnosis of MVE should be considered in any patient who presents with encephalitis and who has been in the Murray Valley area within the incubation period of the disease, especially in the period between November and March.
+MVE should be considered in any patient who presents with encephalitis and who has been in the Murray Valley area within the incubation period of the disease, especially in the period between November and March.
 The disease may also be acquired at any time in northern parts of Australia or in Papua New Guinea.

+Cases require laboratory and clinical evidence.
 Laboratory definitive evidence requires one of the following:

 - isolation of MVE virus